 Choosing your course

 In choosing your course, read the course page carefully to make sure that you are familiar with the structure and content of the course and that you meet the entry requirements, as admissions to Oxford are highly competitive.

-The course pages will show whether your preferred course is currently accepting applications for 2016-17 entry.
+The course pages will also show whether your preferred course is currently accepting applications.

-Make sure that you select the correct course in your application as you will not be able to change this after you start to complete the form or after you apply.
+Make sure that you select the correct course in your application, as you will not be able to change this after you start to complete the form or after you apply.
 For instructions on how to start a new application, see Technical Help.

-There is a list of graduate courses available for part-time study, though most courses are only available for full-time study.
+There is a list of graduate courses available for part-time study, though many courses are only available for full-time study.

 You can only select the mandatory start term for your course when you apply.